 Is There an Entrance Fee to Visit Naumai Park?

-You won't find an entrance fee to visit Naumai Park.
-With no financial barriers, the park's accessibility makes it easy for you to enjoy its beautiful landscapes and features without worrying about costs.
+You won’t find an entrance fee to visit Naumai Park.
+With no financial barriers, the park’s accessibility makes it easy for everyone to enjoy its landscapes.

 Are Pets Allowed in Naumai Park?